ranamahmud/bn.javascript.info/1-js/05-data-types/02-number/article.md

 Ouch!
 There are more consequences than an incorrect comparison here.
 Imagine you're making an e-shopping site and the visitor puts `$0.10` and `$0.20` goods into their cart.
 The order total will be `$0.30000000000000004`.
 That would surprise anyone.

-But why does this happen?
+But why does this happen? এটি কেন হল?

 A number is stored in memory in its binary form, a sequence of bits - ones and zeroes.
 But fractions like `0.1`, `0.2` that look simple in the decimal numeric system are actually unending fractions in their binary form.